What Is Term Life Insurance & Who Should Buy It?

 Ensure you’re getting the best rate for your life insurance.
 Compare quotes from top providers to find the most affordable life insurance coverage for your needs.

-The cost of term life insurance varies based on a number of factors, including health, age, coverage amount, the length of the term and lifestyle.
-Generally, the younger and healthier you are, the lower your premium may be.
+The cost of term life insurance varies based on several factors, including health, age, lifestyle, coverage amount and the term life insurance length.
+Generally, the younger and healthier you are, the lower your premium will be.

 Term life insurance is often more affordable than other life insurance products like whole life insurance.
-While term life covers a specific period, whole life provides coverage for a lifetime and includes a cash value component, typically making it more expensive.
-The choice between term and whole life depends on your individual needs, financial goals and budget, with term life often being a cost-effective option for many.
+While term life insurance coverage lasts a specific period, whole life provides coverage for a lifetime and includes a cash value component, typically making it more expensive.
+The choice between term and whole life depends on your individual needs, financial goals and budget, with term life insurance often being a cost-effective option for many.

-MoneyGeek obtained real quotes for term life insurance at different ages to show you how much term life insurance may cost.
-The tables below show how much you could pay for a 10- or 20-year term policy at different coverage levels.
+MoneyGeek obtained quotes for term life insurance at different ages to show you how much term life insurance may cost.
+The tables below show how much you could pay for a 10- or 20-year term life insurance policy at different coverage levels.

 Term Life Insurance Average Monthly Premiums: 10-Year Policy